iamcal/service.js/README.md

 The first commands do what you would expect, running the app as a daemon.
 The <code>simple</code> command allows you to run the app in interactive mode for testing.

-In daemon mode, output sent furing startup will be echo'd to the console, while anything sent after the first timer/event will go to the log file.
+In daemon mode, output sent during startup will be echo'd to the console, while anything sent after the first timer/event will go to the log file.

 Unfortunately <code>chkconfig</code> requires extra comment lines at the top of the